iSame7/Flickery/README.md

 # Unit testing:

 I started from testing interactor and presenter, because interactor contains main business logic and presenter contains logic responsible for preparing data before displaying.
-These components seemed to us more critical than others.
+These components seems more critical than others.

-Libraries/Frameworks i used for unit tests:
+Libraries/Frameworks i used for unit tests and TDD:

 * XCTest